 The Strōma procedure is not currently available to the general public.
 We have completed a preliminary human study to test the safety and efficacy of the procedure and using what we've learned to design and build our next-generation device.
 Our next steps will be to complete our pilot and pivotal human clinical studies using our new device.
 Our plan is to treat about 20 patients in our initial pilot clinical study.
 Following the successful completion of that pilot study we will treat about 100 patients in multiple countries and follow them for a predetermined length of time.

 We will release the product when we and the governing regulatory bodies are satisfied with the safety and efficacy of the procedure.
 Due to the relative cost and complexity of releasing a cosmetic medical device in the United States, we expect to release the procedure outside the United States first.
 The order of release in the non-U.S. territories will depend on upon the market demand and regulatory environment in each territory.
-While we are unable to provide a reliable release date at this time, we will be providing periodic progress reports to those who sign up for periodic updates through Strōma Updates.
+We encourage you to register with us for periodic updates, including our development progress, clinical trial dates and territories, projected commercial release dates and territories, and other up-to-the-minute information through Strōma Updates.

 The Strōma procedure has only undergone limited study in humans, and no adverse events have been reported to date.
 Before the procedure can be declared safe, it will have to undergo extensive additional testing and satisfy the requirements of multiple regulatory bodies.
 We will not release the Strōma laser unless and until we and the governing regulatory bodies are satisfied that the procedure is safe and effective.

 The Strōma procedure should have no effect on patient vision.
 The Strōma laser treats only the iris.
 It does not enter the pupil or treat any portion of the inside of the eye, which is where the nerves affecting vision are located.
 We will, of course, continue studying any impact on vision throughout our clinical studies.